- # healthcare

 Report reveals what patients want from doctors

-MedicalDirector’s recent Patient Engagement Survey 2018, conducted in partnership with online appointment and eHealth platform, HotDoc, has revealed patients are demanding doctors give them a better informed, more engaging patient experience in an environment that privacy and security remains a top priority.
+MedicalDirector’s recent Patient Engagement Survey 2018, conducted in partnership with online appointment and eHealth platform, HotDoc, has revealed patients are demanding doctors give them a better-informed, more engaging patient experience in an environment where privacy and security remains a top priority.

 Patients want doctors to use more tech

 Surveying over 2,000 patients across Australia, the report discovered 70% of patients want healthcare providers to better use digital tools, mobile technology and the internet to improve their patient experience.

 Patients are particularly attracted to specific technologies that could help them better manage their appointments, communicate with their General Practitioners (GPs) and obtain test results and diagnoses.

 But while this innovation is important and the research shows there is clearly an expectation for it, MedicalDirector’s CEO, Matt Bardsley, stresses we also need to respect the intricacies of a doctor-patient relationship and what it means to communicate in healthcare.